pauly4it/LaraSqrrl/readme.md

 # LaraSqrrl

 Identify and track squirrels via text.
-Created for the November 10th Laravel SF Meetup.
+Created for the November 10th and February 9th Laravel SF Meetups.

 ## Local Install